Profitbase/Episode-Docs/articles/invision/docs/workflow/processflow/flowcontrolconfig.md

 Specifies the state of the Flow Control Object in the Workflow, for example «Started» or «Completed».
 To configure states for a Flow Control Object, you need to enable it from the Flow Control Object list in the Activity or Connection and then make sure it’s selected to bring up the State Editor.
 Next, you simply add the states that can be set when the Workflow is in the phase governed by the activity or connection.

+> [!NOTE]
-Please note that you should only create a single state for each Flow Control Object if you are setting up states for Action Activities, Wait Activities or Activity Connections.
+> You should only create a single state for each Flow Control Object if you are setting up states for Action Activities, Wait Activities or Activity Connections.
 The Data Entry Activity is the only activity which allows multiple states for a Flow Control Object.

 *	**Name**